MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 For more information, see [Remove devices by using wipe, retire, or manually unenrolling the device](/mem/intune/remote-actions/devices-wipe.md).

 > [!NOTE]
 > Although the HoloLens device will be wiped successfully with this method, the device will not be removed from Intune.
-This anomaly is a known issue, and an easy [workaround](hololens-troubleshooting.md#remote-wipe-doesnt-remove-device-from-intune) will resolve the issue.
+This anomaly is a known issue, and an easy [workaround](hololens-troubleshooting.md#remote-wipe-doesnt-remove-device-from-intune) will resolve it.

 ## Troubleshoot Advanced Recovery Companion